TribalRelationsWorkingGroup/tribalrelationsworkinggroup.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Jingbo's Homepage!"
+title: "Welcome to the TRWG Homepage!"
-excerpt: "About me"
+excerpt: "About us"
 author_profile: true
 redirect_from:
   - /about/